This section is a work in progress.

 Wakefulness: The practice of keeping the mind unobstructed, not getting lost in unwholesome thoughts.

-Right Mindfulness: dwelling in the Four Dwellings of Mindfulness and not getting lost in the objects of the world.
+Right Mindfulness: Dwelling in the Four Dwellings of Mindfulness, subduing greed and aversion for the "world."

 Five Hinderances Right Effort